15 Verona Italy Map of Things to Do

 Seeking shade myself, I ducked under a tree near an elderly woman sitting alone.
 I smiled and said “buongiorno” not thinking much about it.
 The woman looked up and smiled revealing two teeth.
 One upper, one lower.
 Only then did I notice her clothing looked a bit tattered.
 We waved to each other, each flashing another smile before I headed into the basilica.
 It was a brief but sweet exchange that I’d come to understand better later.

 Despite a history of being the poorest part of the city the district of San Zeno is a popular part of Verona.
-The inhabitants of San Zeno are said to be the ones who preserve the true spirit of Verona, almsgiving.
+The inhabitants of San Zeno preserve the true spirit of Verona, almsgiving.

 This is a side of Italy that I love.
 Italians take pride in and celebrate taking care of each other.

 From Venetian Gothic architecture to Italy’s most beloved piazza, the ancient arena, the second-longest river in Italy to all 21 churches and basilicas, Verona is the perfect place to start exploring one of Italy’s most beautiful and tasty regions.
 Over the last ten years, Paolo and I have traveled extensively together throughout Italy and we both agree.
 The Veneto region of Italy deserves its due as one of the most beautiful and tasty regions in all of Italy.

 Subscribe to see more in our next Pictures of Italy post featuring Verona!

 That’s good to know about Juliet’s House.
 It’s sad that’s it become so crowded too